2016-17 Immunizations Forms: There are 2 forms to complete:

 Have you healthcare provider complete both forms then send the completed forms and supporting documentation to

 Immunizations compliance for medical students is managed by the Health Sciences Immunizations Program (HSIP).
 For information about immunizations requirements for Health Sciences students, please visit the

 A 2-step PPD is required.
 This means two PPDs (tuberculin skin tests) must be placed within 1-3 weeks of each other.
 At a minimum it takes 10 days to receive the results of the 2 step PPD and 4 visits to a provider to have your PPDs placed and read.

 If you are PPD positive please refer to the HSIP website (above) for instructions.

-Please note, you will also receive a PPD skin test in April 2016.
+Please note, you will also receive a PPD skin test in April 2017.
 This will place all students due for their annual PPD at the same time each year.
 The SOM conducts annual TB testing for all students in April every year.
-If you receive the second PPD of your 2 step PPD earlier than April 1, 2015, you will be off-cycle in April 2016.
+If your PPD is placed and read earlier than April 2016, you will be off-cycle with future PPD testing through the SOM.

 The SOM Compliance Office does not process or interpret student health records and we cannot advise students about vaccine requirements.
 For questions about immunizations, contact HSIP directly via email at firstname.lastname@example.org or by VM 2016-616-9074.

 **Note: If you are currently an undergraduate with insurance make sure to complete any immunizations or titers prior to leaving your current program.

 Information about insurance plans that contract with Hall Health (UW student health center on the Seattle campus).